dliu18/dliu18.github.io/_pages/about.md

 During Summer 2022, I interned at Meta AI under the supervision of [Maximilian Nickel](https://ai.facebook.com/people/maximilian-nickel/) researching demographic-free measures of group fairness using social networks.
 Previously, I was a software engineer at Bloomberg LP where my work focused on full-stack C++ applications, message queueing, and continuous integration.

-*Update*: During Fall 2022, I am a visiting graduate student at the Simons Institute / UC Berkeley in the [Program on Graph Limits and Processes on Networks: From Epidemics to Misinformation](https://simons.berkeley.edu/programs/graph2022).
+During Fall 2022, I was a visiting graduate student at the Simons Institute / UC Berkeley in the [Program on Graph Limits and Processes on Networks: From Epidemics to Misinformation](https://simons.berkeley.edu/programs/graph2022).